ruhomor/vk_message_parser/README.md

 `$ scrapy crawl vk_spider`\
 If a 2-factor authentification window appears type in auth-code into the shell

-To-do list:
+Never-To-Do list:
+* Container?
 * Fix receiver_id field()
 * Save messages to DB
-* Logging and debugging
+* Debugging

 ## Status
-Project is: _in progress_
+Project is: _dead_

 ## Inspiration
-Project is inspired by some girl and a disgusting vk api that does not allow me to download my own messages
+disgusting vk api that does not allow me to download my own messages

 ## Contact
 Created by [@ruhomor] - feel free to contact me!